pischarti/nix/go/aws/README.md

 - `elasticloadbalancing:DescribeLoadBalancers` - List load balancers and their properties
 - `elasticloadbalancing:DescribeTags` - Get tags for load balancers
 - `elasticloadbalancing:SetSubnets` - Modify NLB subnet configuration (only needed for remove-subnet operations)
+- `ecr:DescribeImages` - List ECR images and their properties
+- `ecr:DescribeRepositories` - List ECR repositories (only needed for ECR operations)

 ## Features